openchatops/spec/README.md

 * This generated code includes all of the data types, scaffolding for implementing the main RPC server's API, and client code to make requests to the API in a way that feels natural for that language and hides the details of the protocol.

 ## API

+Note: The API is in very early stages.
+It is incomplete and does not currently represent the full capabilities planned.

 The OpenChatOps API is expressed in the Protocol Buffers interface description language in the `proto` directory.
 All services, service methods, messages, and message fields are documented with inline comments.